tagspaces/documentation/docs/search.md

 ### Limit the search results

-By default, TagSpaces is limiting the amount of the found search results to 1000 files.
+By default, TagSpaces is limiting the amount of the found search results to 1000 files and folders.
 This limitation is also valid for the maximum files, which can be displayed in a single folder.
-In tab general of the Settings there is a field where you can increase or decrease this limit.
+In tab [general](/ui/settings#general) of the settings there is a field where you can increase or decrease this limit.
 See the next screenshot.

 <CenteredImage
     caption="Adjust number of shown / found items in the perspectives"